The beagle dog is one of the most popular dogs in the world, ranking as #6 most popular dog in the United States.

 Unless they have got into something particularly fowl smelling or dirty, don’t bathe your dog.

-This breed will need their nails clipped every 6 to 8 weeks by a professional groomer or veterinarian.
+This breed will need their nails clipped every six to eight weeks by a professional groomer or veterinarian.

 This dog is low maintenance when it comes to grooming and feeding making them easy to care for.